Gyalchester

 "Gyalchester" is a song by Canadian rapper Drake from his mixtape, More Life (2017).
 The ninth track on the playlist, the song was written by Aubrey Graham, István Megyimorecz, Rico Brooks, and produced by iBeatz.
 The song features additional background vocals by Baka Not Nice, who is one of two credited musicians on More Life.
-The term is a portmanteau of the patois-spoken word for girl ("gyal") merged with the name of the Jamaican parish Manchester.
+The term is a portmanteau of the patois-spoken word for girl ("gyal") merged with the name of the Jamaican parish of Manchester.

 Commercial performance

 North America

 On April 8, 2017, "Gyalchester" entered the charts at number 13 and spent 19 weeks on the Billboard Canadian Hot 100.
 The song spent 11 weeks on the US Billboard Hot 100, entering the charts at number 29, its immediate peak, on April 8, 2017.